MolBIFFM/diana/README.md

 }
 ```
 The base of the logarithm that measurements are reported as.
 By default, ratios
-are assumed and no conversion is performed, corresponding to `null`.
+are assumed and no score is performed, corresponding to `null`.
 Available
 settings are `null`, `2` and `10`.

 ---